 Terminal information

-While the Art Deco-style Terminal A has serviced numerous airlines over the years, today it is used by Spirit Airlines for domestic flights within the US.
-Spirit currently holds six gates within the terminal and flies to around 15 destinations from the airport, including Houston, Orlando, West Palm Beach, Dallas, Atlanta and more.
+LaGuardia Airport is divided into three terminals: A, B, and C. Terminal A, also called the Marine Air Terminal, is the oldest and was completed in 1940.
+While the Art Deco-style terminal has serviced numerous airlines over the years, today it’s used by Spirit Airlines for domestic flights within the US.
+Spirit operates from Terminal A and flies to around 15 destinations from the airport, including Houston, Orlando, West Palm Beach, Dallas, and Atlanta.

-Since its overhaul, Terminal B at LGA primarily serves American Airlines.
-If you’re landing or departing from Terminal B, you’ll notice that the terminal is divided into four floors.
-When you first arrive at the airport, you’ll find yourself at the welcome centre, which includes hotel shuttles and buses.
-Working your way through the terminal, you’ll find baggage claim, car services, parking and passenger pick-ups on the second floor.
-Over on the third floor, there’s passenger drop-off, ticketing, check-in and security.
-If you need to connect to other parts of the terminal, you’ll find those connections via the Eastern and Western Concourses on the fourth floor.
+If you need to connect to other parts of the terminal, you’ll find those connections via elevated pedestrian bridges to the Eastern and Western Concourses.
 I particularly love how these two concourses have sped up the connections between gates, meaning I no longer have to worry about missing any connecting flights.
-Between them, they house 35 gates and serve Air Canada, Canada Express, American Airlines, American Eagle, JetBlue, Frontier Airlines, Southwest Airlines, United Airlines and United Express.
+Between them, they house 35 gates and serve Air Canada, American Airlines, JetBlue, Southwest Airlines, and United Airlines.

 How to get to and from LaGuardia Airport